loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #figure(caption: [Kinding rules in #ln], align(center, kind_judgements(true)))<KindRules>

-#todo[write about the rules except lambdas]
+The kinding rules in @KindRules are mostly self-descriptive, except the three negation types, which we will explain in more detail.
+Some things to keep in mind for the rules are:

+#indent[
-It is forbidden to construct a pair of two stacks.
-The kinds in a sum must match
++ It is forbidden to construct a pair of two stacks
-#todo[explain the rules] //TODO: Sebastian: explain the rules

-Finally we have the three lambdas: _static function_, _stack closure_, and _linear closure_.
++ The kinds in a sum type must match
++ Type variables are stacks, which means they can not be used for polymorphism.
+]

-Each lambda can be placed in one of three groups; goto, procedural, and higher-order.
+Each negation can be placed in one of three groups; goto, procedural, and higher-order.
 The first, goto, is the most primitive, it performs a one-way transfer of control.
 Consider the function $f : *(A times.circle *B)$.
 From $f$ we can call the continuation $*B$, but $*B$ itself does not contain anything